cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 # Multiple Reporters

 Oftentimes we see users wanting the ability to use multiple reporters.
-When running in CI, you might want to generate a report for `junit` or perhaps a `json` report.
+When running in CI, you might want to generate a report for `junit` and perhaps a `json` report.
 This is great, but by setting this reporter you won't receive any additional feedback while the tests are running!

-The solution here is to use multiple reporters!
-You can have the benefit of both worlds.
+The solution here is to use multiple reporters.
+You will have the benefit of both worlds.

 We suggest using the excellent npm module: